phalcon-orphanage/docs/en/reference/views.rst

     }

-The example above a cache was implemented in the initialize method, this only appliesto the current controller.
+The example above a cache was implemented in the initialize method, this only applies to the current controller.
 If you want to create a cache for all drivers it's better to set options in the configuration file of the application:

 .. code-block:: ini